ps-19/Certificates/README.md

 # Certificates
-All of my conding and non coding certificates that i won in competitions.
+All of my coding and non coding certificates that i won in competitions.